Welcome to Aoi Neko Maine Coons

 Also, while my goal is to also have cats 100% clear for Pyruvate Kinase Deficiency (PK-Def), a carrier may be used on occasion.
 PK-Def is a disease that will ONLY manifest if a cat is Homozygous for the gene.

-I spend some time showing in the TICA Northwest Region.
+I show my cats in the TICA Northwest Region.
 Showing my cats helps me maintain my focus on the breed standard.
 You may find me at a TICA show in Washington State and occasionally in Oregon or Canada.
 If you find yourself at a TICA show in the area, drop in and say hello.

 There are many, many Maine Coon breeders and many more cropping up daily.
 Some are doing the right things to ensure the health of their future kittens and preservation of the Maine Coon, which originates in the USA.
 However, many others are simply importing from any cattery overseas willing to sell them a breeding cat without profound knowledge of the breed health, proper breed standard or understanding pedigrees and inbreeding coefficients.

-If I can leave you with one bit of advice as you navigate through your search.
+If I can leave you with some advice as you navigate through your search for your next kitten or cat.

 Please take the time to research the breed and the breeder to ensure you receive the best opportunity to acquire a healthy, life long companion.